 Lastly, on many occasions, it is necessary to hire a structural engineer to design and manage the repairs to a structure so as to confirm conformity with code and local ordinance.
 Florida engineers are licensed with the FBPE https://fbpe.org/ and are required to maintain strict records and have higher accountability that just a contractor.
 It may be a very good idea to get an engineer involved in the process.

-If your potential contractor passes all of the steps above, and is able to correctly jump though these hoops, then you should feel much better about hiring them to help you get your property repaired and get life back to normal again after hurricane Michael storm damage.
+If your potential contractor passes all of the steps above and is able to correctly jump through these hoops, then you should feel much better about hiring them to help you get your property repaired and get life back to normal again after hurricane Michael storm damage.